SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 print(m_to_km.convert(4))
 ```

+!!! note
     Simple Unit converters are supposed to be immutable and can be highly reused in the code by defining them globally.
-So,
-unit conversions can be achieved without necessity to build the same conversion formula twice.
-Once the converter is
+    So, unit conversions can be achieved without necessity to build the same conversion formula twice.
+Once the
-build once and for all, the conversion only applies an affine transform, which allows high performance computations.
+    converter is build once and for all, the conversion only applies an affine transform, which allows high performance
+    computations.

 A large part of units are transformed one to another using linear operations.
 Nevertheless, in some cases, the operation
 is affine.
 The most familiar example of affine transforms between units relates to temperature scales.